3mdeb/news-and-ideas/blog/content/post/2024-03-15-uefi-sb-implementation-mpl.md

 MPL is a Swiss company, which designs and manufactures embedded computers and microcontroller hardware for rugged environment, extended temperature range, and with long-term availability.
-The PIP series is a family of low-power, read-to-use embedded computers manufactured by MPL.
+The PIP series is a family of low-power, ready-to-use embedded computers manufactured by MPL.
 Recently we tackled the problem of implementing UEFI Secure Boot on platforms from the PIP4x series.
-The goal of the project was to verify that the platform in question is compatible with Secure Boot and to enable automatic signing of system components during build in Yocto.
+The goal of the project was to verify that the platform in question is compatible with UEFI Secure Boot and to enable automatic signing of system components during build in Yocto.

 ## Verifying Secure Boot compatibility

-The first step we took was verifying that Secure Boot could indeed be implemented on the platform and identifying potential issues and vulnerabilities.
+The first step we took was verifying that UEFI Secure Boot could indeed be implemented on the platform and identifying potential issues and vulnerabilities.
 To do that, we developed and executed various automated tests within the Dasharo OSFV